npmitchell/tubular/README.md

 This results in an "s,phi" coordinate system, with s being the integrated pathlength along the surface (along the longitudinal coordinate, which cooresponds to the u direction at the reference time t0), and phi being the circumferential coordinate (corresponding to the v direction at the reference time t0).
+We call this parameterization a "surface Lagrangian" parameterization, since deformation of the surface in 3D changes the mapping to the plane, but cell rearrangements within the surface that do not change the shape of the surface do not affect the mapping to the plane.

+These "surface Lagrangian" coordinates can then be used to define truly Lagrangian coordinates by automated analysis of the tissue motion on the surface.

 Other pullback coordinates are also supported, as described in the docs.

 Surface velocity measurements:
 ------------------------------